aiv01/brawler-services/README.md

 Sprint 2 - April 3 - April 19
 -

+* store the ip address when doing login call
+* check the ip address for any subsequent request
-* store endpoint information (2 fields, one IPAddress and an unsigned short/int)
+* add field for endpoint information (2 fields, one IPAddress and an unsigned short/int)
-* the clients sends the udp endpoint in the login call
+* the clients sends the udp endpoint in the setendpoint call
 * implement the login call
 * add get_photo call
 * add get_audio call